Call us: 01334 472011

 Find My Break

-St Andrews is lucky to be listed as one of the sunniest places in Scotland but when it does rain, we’ve got you covered.
-We won’t rain dampen anyone’s spirits while staying at our accommodations.
-St Andrews and the East Neuk have a realm of things to do indoors for when the weather gets in your way of your perfect holiday.
+St. Andrews is lucky to be listed as one of the sunniest places in Scotland but when it does rain, we’ve got you covered.
+Between St. Andrews, the East Neuk and Dundee you will find plenty to do indoors for when the weather gets in the way of your perfect holiday.

 Museums

-St Andrews museum is sat amongst Kinburn Park inside a beautiful Victorian mansion.
-The museum explores the heritage of the towns medieval past, as well Scotland’s first university.
+St Andrews museum is sat inside a beautiful Victorian mansion.
+The museum explores the heritage of the town’s medieval past, as well Scotland’s first university.
 The University of St Andrews also has its own zoology museum of Natural History, which is a survival of an Edwardian teaching building and opens to the public for the season in the Spring.
 The admission to both is completely free and is a great day out for history lovers.

 Byre Theatre

-St Andrews aquarium is nestled on the towns seafront adjacent to West Sands beach.
-With everything under one roof (minus the seal enclosure), the aquarium is the perfect place to spend a gloomy Scottish day, with a great diversity of both mammals and sea creatures.
+St Andrews aquarium is nestled on the town’s seafront adjacent to West Sands beach.
+With everything under one roof (minus the seal enclosure), the aquarium is the perfect place to spend a gloomy day, with a great diversity of both mammals and sea creatures.
 There is plenty to fill the majority of your day.
-They offer a great range of activities for an additional cost such as seal, penguin and meerkat feeding experiences where you can get hands on inside the enclosures, the meerkats being particularly great fun!
+They offer a great range of activities for an additional cost such as seal, penguin and meerkat feeding experiences.
 Please note, for these particular experiences the minimum age requirement is 8.
-There is even a café onsite which offers a great selection of cakes, sandwiches and other snacks as well as hot and cold drinks.

 Spa/Gym